mrmcshane/k8s-training/README.md

 How to deploy a fully scalable database cluster using k8s that supports automated recovery in the event of failure.

 Note - This is going to be a bit harder, as it also needs to incorporate some kind of backup system in the event the whole thing goes down.

+### 0x - ingress

+Creating ingress points for your application.

+### 0x - helm

+Deploying applications with helm.

+### 0x - istio

+Deploying istio into your environment.